dpc10ster/RJafrocBook/docs/10B-OR-AnalysisSigTesting.md

 (\#eq:ORdegreesOfFreedom)
 \end{equation}

-Their test statistic turns out to be very conservative, meaning it is highly biased against rejecting the null hypothesis.
+It turns out that the Obuchowski-Rockette test statistic is very conservative, meaning it is highly biased against rejecting the null hypothesis (the data simulator used in their validation did not detect this behavior).
 Because of this the predicted sample sizes tended to be quite large.
 In this connection I have two informative anecdotes.

 ### Two anecdotes {#TwoAnecdotes}